Hint mode is switched on Switch off

 2. Stable returns.
 Treasury Bonds offer a stable source of income to investors.
 They pay interest periodically, and the return is fixed at the time of purchase.
 This means that investors can forecast their earnings over a specified time period.

 3. Diversification.
-Treasury Bonds can act as a diversification tool for an investor’s portfolio.
+Treasury Bonds can act as a diversification tool for an investor’ portfolio.
 They provide a counterbalance to other investments that may be riskier or more volatile.
 By adding Treasury Bonds to an investment mix, an investor can manage risk while still achieving their investment goals.

 4. Liquidity.
 Treasury Bonds are highly liquid, which means that investors can buy and sell them easily on the secondary market.
 This makes them a very accessible investment choice for individuals hoping to invest in fixed-income securities.